-This is the acrylic/gouache original the painting that is printed in several sizes, from Notecard to 14 x 18 and available 24/7 at this website and at the Pike Place Market store at 1st and Pike.
-By the signature I wrote “2009,” but I’m not sure if that’s when the painting was begun, that may have been an intermediate-finish date.
-It was also reworked in the late teens somewhat.
-It is on canvas stretched on a wood frame 20 x 28 inches.
-Three 14 x 18 posters have been made from this original.
-The first sold out fairly quickly.
-The second I abandoned soon after publication as the color in the print felt unacceptable to me.
-Very few of these were sold.
-The last version, printed in 2018 I think, is currently available.
+This is the acrylic original of the painting that is printed in several sizes, from Notecard to 14 x 18 and available 24/7 at this website and at the Pike Place Market store at 1st and Pike.
+By the signature I wrote “2009,” but I think the painting was painted much earlier than that as I had a full edition of it at 14 x 18 that sold out before I issued a printing that failed because of bad color, and now the third edition which is at the store.
+The original is on canvas and 18 x 24 inches.
 At the lower left the image of the Seattle Times with pretend headlines is actually an old-fashioned photograph that is ATG-taped to the painting.